 “Dude, you’re so much better off without her.
 You were miserable.
 You guys were NOT good together.
 Too different.”
 James said the same thing I had heard a million times.

 Sure, we were different in a lot of ways, but everyone is.
 That wasn’t the real problem.
 I thought being a generally good person was the same as being a good partner – it’s not.

 “I know, I know,” I said to James as we hopped in an Uber en route to a buddy’s to begin the day’s festivities.
 “You just don’t understand.
 No one does.”

 The First Act: The Beginning of the End

 In May of 2013, she left San Diego for San Francisco.
 She needed a change.
 We both did.
 She wanted me to move up there too when my lease ended in a couple months.
 I didn’t know what I wanted to do, but I knew getting another desk job and struggling to get by in one of the most expensive cities in the world was not the answer.
 We were stagnant – both as a couple and on a personal level.
-You can’t fill someone else’s tank if yours is on empty.
-I needed to fly solo for a little while, or I would resent her the rest of my life.
+My cup was empty, and I didn’t know how to fill it up so it runneth over into hers (botch #biblical reference).
+I needed to discover my sovereignty and identify my purpose, or I would resent her the rest of my life.

 So naturally I told her that, right?

 Nope.
 I was a coward.
 I strung her along, because I was afraid of hurting her – or worse – losing her for good.

 This was the beginning of the end.
 After a month of long distance and me acting like a jackass, partying like a 21 year-old in Pacific Beach, she finally got the balls to break up with me.
 Just what I was subconsciously hoping for (or more consciously to be fair).
 But that wasn’t the end…is it ever?